GiuLeo01/Fortran-HumanEval/README.md

 3. **Run evaluation** using the provided script

 ### Inference
-- It is highly recommended to provide the instructions included in the system_prompt.txt file
+- It is highly recommended to provide the i**nstructions included in the system_prompt.txt** file
-- To generate inference with an LLM, simply iterate over each record in the benchmark (benchmark.jsonl), providing the task description, signature, and example. e.g.:
+- To generate inference with an LLM, simply iterate over each record in the benchmark (benchmark.jsonl), **providing the task description, signature, and example**. e.g.:
 ```python
 messages = [